Skip to content

 type ActivitiesHandler<TContract> = TContract["activities"] extends Record<string, ActivityDefinition> ?
 ActivitiesImplementations<TContract["activities"]> : object & UnionToIntersection<{ [TWorkflow in keyof TContract["workflows"]]: TContract["workflows"][TWorkflow]["activities"] extends Record<string, ActivityDefinition> ?
 ActivitiesImplementations<TContract["workflows"][TWorkflow]["activities"]> : {} }[keyof TContract["workflows"]]>;

-Defined in: packages/worker/src/activity.ts:102
+Defined in: packages/worker/src/activity.ts:119

-Activities handler ready for Temporal Worker
+Activities handler ready for Temporal's Worker.create({ activities }).

 Type Parameters